General Imaging: X5

-GE X5 is the lowest priced Bridge camera (dSLR like camera with fixed lens) on the market.
-On January 4, 2011, the price of Bridge cameras ranged from $129.47 (GE X5: 14 MP CCD sensor, 15x optical zoom) up to $339.95 (Fujifilm FinePix HS10: 10.3 MP CMOS sensor, 30x optical zoom), whereas Canon PowerShot SX30 IS: 14.1 MP CCD sensor, 35x optical zoom was $369.00 and Panasonic Lumix DMC-FZ100: 14.1 MP CMOS sensor, 24x optical zoom was only $375.00 (four months before it was $499.00).
-So, the highest price was almost 3.0x the cheapest price.
+The GE X5 is a bridge camera with a 14 MP CCD sensor, and a 15x optical zoom lens.

 X500

 GE Power Pro X500 is the successor of GE X5.
 The camera has a 16-megapixel sensor and an electronic viewfinder, whereas the optical zoom and other features are relatively still the same as the predecessor.

-On March 15, 2011 the price of Bridge cameras varied from $139.99 (GE Power Pro X500 White) up to $499.95 (Fujifilm FinePix HS20EXR), whereas Nikon Coolpix P500 is $399.00, Canon PowerShot SX30 IS was $379.00 and Fujifilm HS10 $354.52.
-So, the highest price was more than 3.5x the cheapest price.
+On March 15, 2011 the price of the X500 was about $139.99.

 X550

-In 2012, GE Power Pro X550 was introduced with Manufacturer's Suggested Retail Price (MSRP) $149.99 as a minor improvement on the GE Power Pro X500 with added advanced object tracking capabilities to automatically focus on moving objects.
+In 2012, GE Power Pro X550 was introduced with Manufacturer's Suggested Retail Price (MSRP) $149.99 as a minor improvement on the GE Power Pro X500 with added object tracking capabilities to automatically focus on moving objects.

 X600

-GE Power Pro X600 with MSRP of $199.99 when announced in 2012 has a 14.4 MP CMOS sensor, 26× optical zoom (26–676 mm), capable of capturing Full HD 1080p video recording.
-According to PC Magazine, the camera is suitable for who have a little cash, but has sharp lens, affordable zoom, an EVF, and uses a lithium battery.
-The photo and video quality is not the best, but can give a good photo in low ISO, and in 800 ISO has noise lower than 1.5 percent and use Imatest give 1,842 lines per picture height or more than 1,800 lines as a sharp quality photo.
-The camera has many physical controls, but has no Aperture priority mode (has PSM mode).
-Relatively slow when start and need 0.1–0.15 seconds of shutter response, but can take 7fps continuous shooting for 150 images without slowdown using SD card with transfer rate at least 95 MB/second.
-The body shape of the camera is similar with Panasonic Lumix FZ200 with deep handgrip, big lens, and eye-level EVF, but more compact with only 12.5 ounces (350 grams) weight.
-The camera can also take Pancapture panorama photo, six multi successive exposures in one frame, and has 6× digital zoom, but no RAW, no stereo sound and no hotshoe.
-The shutter speeds longest is also only four seconds.
+GE Power Pro X600 had an MSRP of $199.99 when it was announced in 2012.
+It has a 14.4 MP CMOS sensor, 26× optical zoom (26–676 mm), and is capable of capturing Full HD 1080p video recording.
+It can take 7 frames per second of continuous shooting (up to 150 images) without slowdown when using SD card with a transfer rate of at least 95 MB/second.
+The body shape of the camera is similar to the Panasonic Lumix FZ200 with a deep handgrip, big lens, and eye-level electronic viewfinder.
+It is more compact than other models with a weight of 12.5 ounces (350 grams).
+The camera can also take Pancapture panoramic photos, up to six multi successive exposures in one frame, and has 6× digital zoom.
+It lacks RAW support, stereo sound and does not have a hot shoe.
+The longest shutter speed the camera supports is four seconds.